-But will they be able to rival AMD's Ryzen 5000 series, now considered to be the gold standard when it comes to desktop performance?
-Read on to find out more.
+But will Rocket Lake be able to rival AMD's Ryzen 5000 series, now considered to be the gold standard when it comes to desktop performance?
+Here's everything you need to know.

 Intel Rocket Lake release date

 As many rumours suggested, Intel officially launched its Rocket Lake desktop chips on 16 March 2021, before the new CPUs went on sale from 30 March 2021.